Klaus Störtebeker: Biography

 Störtebeker entered public consciousness around 1398, after the expulsion of the Victual Brothers from the Baltic Sea island of Gotland, where they had set up a stronghold and headquarters in the town of Visby.
 During the following years, Störtebeker and some of his fellow captains (the most famous of whom were Gödeke Michels, Hennig Wichmann and Magister Wigbold) captured Hanseatic ships, irrespective of their origin.

+According to stories handed down by local fishermen, he used Hohwacht Bay as a secret hideout and his crew sold their plundered goods at the nearby market in Lütjenburg.

 Störtebeker had a stronghold in Marienhafe, East Frisia, dating from about 1396.
 He married a daughter of the East Frisian chieftain Keno ten Broke (c.
 1310–1376).
-A tower bearing his name (Störtebekerturm) still exists at the Evangelical Lutheran Marienkirche in Marienhafe.
+A tower bearing his name still exists at the Evangelical Lutheran Marienkirche in Marienhafe.